openSUSE-Rust/roast/README.md

 ## CLI Help

 ```
-roast 3.3.1 - Archiver with high-level compression
+roast 4.7.0 - Archiver with high-level compression

 roast [OPTIONS] --target <TARGET> --outfile <OUTFILE>

 Options:
   -t, --target <TARGET>
           Target directory to archive.
 This will be set as the root directory of the archive.
+Supports globbing.
+  -i, --include <INCLUDE>
+          Additional paths such as files or directories in the target directory to include to the archive.
+Their parent directory will be put next to the target directory's work directory.
+The work directory is based on the preserve root option.
+This is different from `--additional_paths`.
+Useful to override excluded directories. ⚠️ Careful if the archive has whether preserved root set when it was created.
+  -E, --exclude <EXCLUDE>
+          Additional paths such as files or directories from within target directory's work directory to exclude when generating the archive.
-  -a, --additional-paths <ADDITIONAL_PATHS>
+  -A, --additional-paths <ADDITIONAL_PATHS>
           Additional paths such as files or directories to add to the archive.
 Their parent directory will be put next to the target directory.
+This is different from `--include`.
+Optionally, one can add a path to a directory inside the archive e.g. `-A some/file/to/archive,put/where/in/archive`.
+If directory does not exist, it will be created.
-  -o, --outfile <OUTFILE>
+  -f, --outfile <OUTFILE>
           Output file of the generated archive with path.
+  -d, --outdir <OUTDIR>
+          Output path of extracted archive.
-  -p, --preserve-root
+  -p, --preserve-root <PRESERVE_ROOT>
-          Preserve root directory instead of only archiving relative paths.
-DEFAULT: false.
+          Preserve root directory instead of only archiving relative paths. [default: false] [possible values: true, false]
-  -r, --reproducible
+  -r, --reproducible <REPRODUCIBLE>
-          Allow reproducibility for Reproducible Builds.
-DEFAULT: false.
+          Allow reproducibility for Reproducible Builds. [default: false] [possible values: true, false]
+  -g, --ignore-git <IGNORE_GIT>
+          Whether to ignore git related metadata, files and directories. [default: true] [possible values: true, false]
+  -I, --ignore-hidden <IGNORE_HIDDEN>
+          Whether to ignore hidden directories and files or what we call dotfiles.
+Does not affect `--ignore-git`. [default: false] [possible values: true, false]
   -h, --help
           Print help (see more with '--help')
   -V, --version
           Print version

+Maintained by Soc Virnyl Estela <contact@uncomfyhalomacro.pl>.
 ```

 ```
-raw 3.3.1 - Raw extractor and decompressor
+raw 4.7.0 - Raw extractor and decompressor

 raw [OPTIONS] --target <TARGET>

 Options:
   -t, --target <TARGET>  Target tarball file to extract and decompress.
+Supports globbing.
-  -o, --outdir <OUTDIR>  Output path of extracted archive.
-DEFAULT: current directory if omitted.
+  -d, --outdir <OUTDIR>  Output directory of extracted archive.
   -h, --help             Print help (see more with '--help')
   -V, --version          Print version

+Maintained by Soc Virnyl Estela <contact@uncomfyhalomacro.pl>.
 ```

 ```
-recomprizz 3.3.1 - Recompress to other compression formats
+recomprizz 4.7.0 - Recompress to other compression formats

 recomprizz [OPTIONS] --target <TARGET>

 Options:
-  -t, --target <TARGET>            Target tarball file to extract and recompress.
+  -t, --target <TARGET>
+          Target tarball file to extract and recompress.
+Supports globbing.
+  -i, --include <INCLUDE>
+          Additional paths such as files or directories in the target directory to include to the archive.
+Their parent directory will be put next to the target directory's work directory.
+The work directory is based on the preserve root option.
+This is different from `--additional_paths`.
+Useful to override excluded directories.
+  -E, --exclude <EXCLUDE>
+          Additional paths such as files or directories from within target directory's work directory to exclude when generating the archive. ⚠️ Careful if the archive has whether preserved root set when it was created.
+  -A, --additional-paths <ADDITIONAL_PATHS>
+          Additional paths such as files or directories to add to the archive.
+Their parent directory will be put next to the target directory.
+This is different from `--include`.
+Optionally, one can add a path to a directory inside the archive e.g. `-A some/file/to/archive,put/where/in/archive`.
+If directory does not exist, it will be created.
+  -d, --outdir <OUTDIR>
-  -o, --outdir <OUTDIR>            Output directory of recompressed archive.
-DEFAULT: current directory if omitted.
+          Output directory of recompressed archive.
-  -c, --compression <COMPRESSION>  Compression to use. [default: zst] [possible values: gz, xz, zst, bz2, not]
+  -c, --compression <COMPRESSION>
+          Compression to use. [default: zst] [possible values: gz, xz, zst, bz2, not]
-  -R, --rename <RENAME>            Use this flag if you want a new filename to use ignoring the new file extension.
+  -R, --rename <RENAME>
+          Use this flag if you want a new filename to use ignoring the new file extension.
 Omitting this flag will just fallback to basename.
+  -r, --reproducible <REPRODUCIBLE>
-  -r, --reproducible               Allow reproducibility for Reproducible Builds.
-DEFAULT: false.
+          Allow reproducibility for Reproducible Builds. [default: false] [possible values: true, false]
+  -g, --ignore-git <IGNORE_GIT>
+          Whether to ignore git related metadata, files and directories. [default: true] [possible values: true, false]
+  -I, --ignore-hidden <IGNORE_HIDDEN>
+          Whether to ignore hidden directories and files or what we call dotfiles.
+Does not affect `--ignore-git`. [default: false] [possible values: true, false]
+  -h, --help
-  -h, --help                       Print help (see more with '--help')
+          Print help (see more with '--help')
+  -V, --version
-  -V, --version                    Print version
+          Print version

+Maintained by Soc Virnyl Estela <contact@uncomfyhalomacro.pl>.
 ```